 Is the designer trying to control typography by setting words in graphics?
 As a web designer, you should prove your understanding of findability over style.

 Is it presented in a self-contained box of Flash?
 Are you breaking the back button?
 I don’t want to have to argue with the designer later over things like this.

 These are just a few examples, but they’re all issues of control.
 And they serve as subtle clues that the owner of the portfolio designs for users, rather than their own ego.

-Here’s an example of portfolio that aims to be a good web site, as well.
+A good portfolio will be a good web site as well.

 2. Don’t innovate This may seem counterintuitive - after all, isn’t a portfolio the place where a designer really should be showing their strengths?
 But too often, a portfolio becomes a place where designers misplace innovation.
 I’ve seen so many examples of fancy Flash or Ajax navigation that distract from the work.
 Or worse - they are so clever that I fail to recognize them and miss many of the examples.

-This portfolio, for example, is beautiful and filled with excellent examples of the designers talent.
-But I didn’t initially understand the horizontal scrolling mechanism until someone in a meeting showed me.
+I reviewed one portfolio, for example, that was beautiful and filled with excellent examples of the designers talent.
+But I didn’t initially understand that to see all of the work, I had to scroll horizontally.
+It wasn’t until someone in a meeting showed me.
 That means I missed most of their portfolio without even realizing it.